The Only Show in Town

 After that, I started publishing explanations online.
 The Toy Maker’s Model and how it operated.
 The puppets and their red veils.
 The Opera Glasses and their purpose.
 What it meant to escape.

-At some point I took a step back.
 The letters, the papers, the story, the notebook, the dozens of blog posts.
-It was all one process, one sustained engagement with a problem that wasn’t just about a fable anymore.
+It was all one process, one long engagement with a problem that wasn’t just about a fable anymore.
 It was about reality.

 I eventually published a book called Principles of Natural Reality.

-But soon after I realized I hadn’t figured out the proper scope of light as the connector between red and blue.
-I took the book out of print, and I briefly gave up on the entire project.
+I hadn’t finished working out light as the boundary between red and blue.
+I took the book out of print and briefly gave up on the project.

-But work was impossible to avoid.
-I was like Thomas Edison looking for the right filament.
-He already knew how to build the bulb.
+But I couldn’t stay away.
+Thomas Edison knew how to build the bulb.
 He had all the pieces.
-What he needed was the one element that would make it work, the part that would glow without burning out.
+What he needed was the one element that would glow without burning out.

 By then, I knew the map worked.
 Natural processes, each with an inside, an outside, and a boundary.

 Wings are whatever trait or gift makes you who you are.
 Whatever you’re born with that the world wants to clip away.
 In my case, wings represented neurodivergence.
-It was thanks to the power of distraction that the Napkin Sketch was conceived.
+The Napkin Sketch itself came from distraction.

-I realized I had to turn this material into a book and started expanding my blog posts to long form articles.
+I started expanding my blog posts into long form articles.
 For a full calendar year, every day at 3:00AM, I wrote.
-At some point I had enough to fill three or four books, or so I thought.
+At some point I had enough to fill three or four books.
 I didn’t know which direction to go.

 Glitches in Reality was my way of finding out.
 Eight years of work compressed into ten minutes.
 It proved the material could work as one piece.
-I organized the articles to explain the framework recursively, emergently.
+I organized the articles so the ideas explained themselves.

 The Abstractionist’s Papers went live in February 2025.

-When the pace of editing slowed down, I went back to Glitches.
+When the editing slowed, I went back to Glitches.

 The second time through, with everything I’d learned from writing The Papers, I tore it apart and rebuilt it.
 All complication fell away.